bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

         Buffer : Buffer,
     };

-This is essentially defines a global object BISELECTRON (which is stored explicitly as a member of the Browser's global window object).
-In this we store references to key node.js modules that we would like to use later.
-This include the core file-system modules (``fs``, ``path`` and ``zlib``) and the ``dialog`` sub-package which can be used to create System File|Open and File|Save dialogs.
-Please note that all this functionality is ``name-spaced`` inside window.BISELECTRON and needs to explicitly retrieved from there.
-We make heavy use of these packages in [bis_genericio.js](../js/core/bis_genericio.js), where we abstract file I/O -- see also the description in [BisWebJS.md](BisWebJS.md#A-quick-note-on-Electron)
+This defines a global object, `BISELECTRON`, and attaches it to the browser's `window`.
+This object is used to store references to resolved Node.js dependencies that the native code may reference later.
+This include the core File System modules (``fs``, ``path`` and
+``zlib``) and the ``dialog`` sub-package which can be used to create File -> Open and File -> Save dialogs.
+Note that this functionality is encapsulated in `window.BISELECTRON`.
+This construct is heavily used in [bis_genericio.js](../js/core/bis_genericio.js) — see also the description in [BisWebJS.md](BisWebJS.md#A-quick-note-on-Electron)

-A minor point is that the dialog package is a reference to an object of the remote (base) process.
-Read the Electron documentation for more details of why this is so.
-Here we will not worry about this distinction, instead we will encapsulate the necessary code and not deal with this issue from here on out.
+The attentive reader may note that the dialog package is a reference to an object contained in `remote`, the base process.
+The Electron documentation contains more details of why this is so, but this distinction is unimportant for the purposes of the preload.

 ---